COVID hits women's ACT: Indian hockey player tests positive, match against Korea cancelled | Sports-Games

 COVID hits women's ACT: Indian hockey player tests positive, match against Korea cancelled

-A member of the Indian women's hockey team participating in the Asian Champions Trophy here has tested positive for COVID-19, resulting in the cancellation of its match against hosts and defending champions Korea on Wednesday.
+A member of the Indian women's hockey team participating in the Asian Champions Trophy here has tested positive for COVID-19, resulting in the cancellation of its next two matches against defending champions Korea and China respectively.

+While India were schedule to take on hosts Korea on Wednesday, they were slated to meet China on Thursday.

 After a Hockey India source confirmed to PTI that one player has tested positive, the Asian Hockey Federation too issued a statement about the development on its twitter handle without elaborating on the details of the player concerned.